jkylander/linebot/README.md

 * Create a new Application
 * In the Bot tab, under `Privileged Gateway Intents`, the `Message Content Intent` must be enabled
 * Follow the [Official](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) guide for more information
-* Make a `.env.local` file in the linebot directory and add the token like this (this token is invalidated):
+* Make a `.env` file in the linebot directory and add the token like this (this token is invalidated):
 ```
 DISCORD_TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I
 ```